 Here you can find a taster of our resources that can be found in our subscriber courses.

 So you passed the exam well done!
 Feels like you finally got there?
-Well its actually just the beginning!
+Well, sorry to tell you, but it is actually just the beginning of your illustrious career!
 To get a good head start just follow these easy steps:

 - Register with the GPhC - you need to pay a fee every year to remain registered, to be accepted you will need to declare that you have not been convicted of a criminal offence.